 20.A.2.f.i.
-Reporting Any violation or appearance of violation of any part of Rule 20 shall be promptly reported to any of the following individuals for filing a report: the person's own supervisor or any other supervisor; the Court Executive; the Chief Probation Officer; Chief Judge of the District, and/or the Human Resources Director, or any Human Resources Analyst of the State Court Administrator's Office.
+Reporting Any violation or appearance of violation of any part of the personnel rules shall be promptly reported to any of the following individuals for filing a report: the person's own supervisor or any other supervisor; the Court Executive; the Chief Probation Officer; the Division Director; Chief Judge of the District, and/or the Human Resources Director, or any Human Resources Analyst of the State Court Administrator's Office.
+Alternatively, any report may be filed through the Safe Reporting System.

-Employees with supervisory responsibilities who become aware of violations or appearance of violation of this policy shall report the matter within 3 business days of learning of the violation to the Court Executive, the Chief Probation Officer, the Chief Judge of the District, and/or the Human Resources Director, or any Human Resources Analyst of the State Court Administrator's Office.
+Employees with supervisory responsibilities who become aware of violations or appearance of violation of the personnel rules shall report the matter within 3 business days of learning of the violation to the Court Executive, the Chief Probation Officer, the Division Director, the Chief Judge of the District, and/or the Human Resources Director, or any Human Resources Analyst of the State Court Administrator's Office.
+Alternatively, any report may be filed through the Safe Reporting System.

 20.A.2.f.ii.
-Form of the Report The initial report may be either written or verbal.
-Written reports should include the date, time, location, and a description of the event or behavior complained of, as well as the names of the parties involved and any witnesses.
-A written report should be signed by the complaining party ("complainant").
-The recipient of a report, written or verbal, must provide copies of, or a summary of, the report (marked personal and confidential) to:
+Form of the Report The initial report may be either written, verbal or submitted through the Safe Reporting System.
+Reports should include the date, time, location, and a description of the event or behavior complained of, as well as the names of the parties involved and any witnesses.
+A report should be submitted by the complaining party ("reporter").
+The recipient of a report must provide copies of, or a summary of, the report (marked personal and confidential) to:

-- 1. the Chief Judge, Court Executive, or Chief Probation Officer; and/or - 2. the Human Resources Division of the State Court Administrator's Office.
+- 1. the Chief Judge, Court Executive, or Chief Probation Officer; Division Director; and/or - 2. the Human Resources Division of the State Court Administrator's Office.

-If the report alleges a violation by the Chief Judge, a Judicial Officer, the Court Executive, or the Chief Probation Officer, a copy shall be provided to the Human Resources Director of the State Court Administrator's Office.
+If the report alleges a violation by the Chief Judge, a Judicial Officer, the Court Executive, the Chief Probation Officer, or the Division Director, a copy shall be provided to the Human Resources Director of the State Court Administrator's Office.